Description

 - 1 Tablespoon chopped fresh parsley

-- 1 Tablespoon lemon juice and/or 2 teaspoons balsamic vinegar for extra tang (I use a combo of both)
+- 1 Tablespoon lemon juice and/or 2 teaspoons balsamic vinegar for extra tang (use a combo of both for best flavor)

-- Optional add-in: 1 Tablespoon pitted diced olives, capers, nutritional yeast
+- Optional add-ins: 1 Tablespoon pitted diced olives, capers, or nutritional yeast

 Instructions

-- Heat oil in large skillet over medium heat, then add and saute the onions until tender and golden, about 10 minutes.
-Add minced garlic and saute until fragrant, about 1 minute.
+- Heat the oil in a large skillet over medium heat.
+Add the onions and sauté about 10 minutes or until tender and golden brown.
+Stir in minced garlic and sauté until fragrant or about 1 minute.

-- Add beets, carrots, Italian seasoning, oregano, and 1/4 teaspoon salt.
-Stir together.
+- Add in the beets, carrots, Italian seasoning, oregano, and salt and stir together.
 Add 1 cup vegetable broth.
-Cover and cook over medium heat until carrots and beets are fork-tender, 20 to 30 minutes.
-The broth will almost be absorbed by then.
-Once cooked, transfer ingredients in the pot to a blender.
-See photos in blog post.
+Cover and cook over medium heat until carrots and beets are fork-tender or about 20 to 30 minutes (the broth will almost be gone).
+Once cooked, transfer the ingredients in the pot to a blender.
+(See photos in blog post.)

-- Transfer ingredients back into the pot (if you used a blender) and simmer over medium heat for 10 minutes.
+- Pour the sauce back into the pot (when using the blender) and simmer over medium heat for 10 minutes.

-- Store in a sealed container in fridge for up to a week, or freeze for up to 1 month.
+- Store in a sealed container in the fridge for up to a week or freeze for up to 1 month.

 Notes